 Identify the best prospects for your B2B lead generation programs.

-When searching for leads to buy your products or services, you want to find those companies who have a problem for which you have the solution.
+When searching for leads to buy your products or services, you want to find those companies that have a problem for which you have the solution.
 How do you go about finding those companies and how do you find the level of contacts you need from within the companies?

 Rank current customers